jolynch/website/content/drafts/semver_must_evolve.md

 In an ideal world, remote APIs would remain backwards compatible for at least a single major version to give users an upgrade path, but I find that many developers argue that they don't need to remain backwards compatible across a major version (this is what SemVer says after all ...).
+I wish this argument was soundly rejected.

-How do we fix this problem given the current constraints we operate under?
+How can we fix this problem given the current constraints we operate under?
-Well, we are left with a reasonably simple option: **put the major version in the name of the package.** For example, when you want to release `foo=2.0.0` release `foo2` instead.
-Some example API migrations I have been able to take advantage of this technique are:
+Well, we are left with a reasonably simple option: **put the api version semantics in the name of the package.** Some example API migrations I have been able to take advantage of this technique are:

 * `boto` to `boto3` (Python,
   [docs](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)):